COMMERCIAL LEASING: Rooftop Solar Panels

 Rooftop Solar Panels

-A number of landlords, owners, and tenants have recently received inquiries from rooftop solar panel installers desirous of installing solar panels in glasgow on their roofs.
+A number of landlords, owners, and tenants have recently received inquiries from rooftop solar panel installers desirous of installing solar panels on their roofs.
 In principle, the idea of encouraging green initiatives sounds like a good one.
 However, in circumstances in which the owner is not the end user of the building (it has a tenant) or is thinking of selling the building, further consideration may be required before entering into licences for solar panels.

 The first thing to consider is whether or not the landlord, owner, or tenant is in control of the roof at all.
 Generally, in ground leases, the landlord leases the entire property and building to the tenant.
 Hence, it is the tenant and not the landlord who has control of the roof.
 It is possible that in a single tenant building, the landlord has given the responsibility of the roof to the tenant.
 It is also likely that the lease has allocated obligations in respect of the roof between the landlord and the tenant.
 It could be that the tenant does the regular repair and maintenance work of the roof, while the landlord is required to bear the capital costs in respect of the roof.
 It could also be that the landlord keeps all of the roof obligations, but some of the costs are paid by the tenant.
 There may also exist in the lease certain distinctions between structural and non-structural portions of the roof.
 Having regard to all these factors, the first step in any discussion of whether or not to license the roof for the use of solar panels is to take a look at the leases affecting the building.
 The second step is to determine how the costs are shared between the landlord and the tenants with respect to the roof.
 The third step is to determine whether or not any licence fees earned by the landlord or the tenant in respect of the solar panels are to be used for other operating costs or are meant for the landlord’s or tenant’s account alone.